ParthShahMechatronics/CarND-LaneLines-P1/P1_writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+Although the pipeline was effective in finding the lanes for the images and the straight roads with white and yellow lines, one shortcoming that was observed was when applied to roads with curves, the line fitting was not accurate.

-Another shortcoming could be ...
+Another potential shortcoming would be what would happen when the lighting conditions of the road change such as at night.
+This would affect the color filters being applied and may result in some missing line information.
+It is also possible for the lines to be missed under conditions where a large vehicle conducts a lane switch infront of the camera and obstructs the full path of the line.
+This would make it harder to predict the direction and orientation of the lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to line size by finding a more accurate region of interest.
+The trappezoidal shape works for this road condition but a higher degree shape could be more fitting.

-Another potential improvement could be to ...
+Another potential improvement could be to utilize and adaptive model for linear regression.
+This would adapt the parameters based on the input region and can also be used with locally weighted models.
+A DNN would also be effective in improving the performance of the pipeline.